andypieters/docker-skeleton/README.md

 4. After docker completed downloading all images, the services will run
 5. Copy your project files to the project directory, the /project/web folder will be exposed
 6. If you want to run commands in the app container use command `docker exec dbg_web composer install  <command>` eg. `docker exec dbg_web composer install`
+7. If you want to keep a terminal open within the docker container use command `docker exec -i -t dbg-web bash`
-7. to connect to mysql use as ip address `mariadb`, for mongodb use `mongodb`
+8. to connect to mysql use as ip address `mariadb`, for mongodb use `mongodb`

 # Configuration
 ## Database